Abhishah16/ID-card/README.md

 # ID-card
-This application is debugged using FLUTTER
-Using New version of Flutter.
-Android application is been uploaded. for source code mail me the request.
+This application is debugged using FLUTTER on Android Studio for source code mail me the request.
 ### Abhishah4001@gmail.com